PetHubLocal/pethublocal.github.io/certificate.md

 ---
 layout: page
 title: Hub Certificate
-permalink: /certificate/
+permalink: /certificate
 ---

-# Hub uses Client Certificate authentication to authenticate to AWS IoT MQTT
+# Hub communication to AWS

-The hub uses a Client Certificate sent during the initial credentials response to authenticate to AWS and even though the Hub itself doesn't authenticate the server certificate it retrieves AWS **DOES** care about the Client certificate it is sent.
+Once the hub has retrieved its [credentials](/about#setup---get-everything-setup) from the `hub.api.surehub.io` endpoint it connects to AWS IoT using a client certificate to [AWS IoT MQTT](https://docs.aws.amazon.com/iot/latest/developerguide/client-authentication.html)

-If you want to *man in the middle* or capture the traffic between the hub and AWS IoT MQTT server using PolarProxy or just know you can then you need a way to view the Client Certificate.
+Surepet using AWS generates a per-device client certificate and sends it in the [credentials](/about#setup---get-everything-setup) response to the hub as a PKCS12 encrypted certificate.

-For that you will need the password for the PKCS12 certificate to then supply that to PolarProxy which is what this describes as the password for the client certificate is hard-coded into the hubs persistent flash so this talks about how to extract it
+Each hub has a unique `long_password` which is a 16 byte upper case string stored in the persistent flash directly after the hub's serial number so it isn't overwritten each time the hub receives a firmware update which is used to decrypt/open the PKCS12 Certificate.

-The password isn't sent over the console during a normal boot but when you hold down the `reset` button underneath the hub while powering on the hub it goes into `firmware update mode` and downloads the current firmware for your hub over HTTP.
+This string is not sent to the serial console via the normal process but it is only sent to the console during the firmware update process when you hold down the `reset` button underneath the hub or send the `X-Update=1` header in the Credentials response so that is what this process documents connecting up to the serial console and performing the firmware update so that the `long_password` can be captured and used to decrypt the PKCS12 certificate.

-What is **also** sent during a firmware update is the `long_serial` or certificate password over the serial console so if we solder on a TTL Serial adapter then do a Firmware Update we can capture the password.
+If you want to capture all traffic between the hub and AWS IoT MQTT server using PolarProxy then you need to configure PolarProxy to use the client certificate with the `long_password` to open the file.

 # Understanding the hub boot process and the Client Certificate sent in the credentials response from the surehub api

-When the hub boots it does a **POST** of the hubs serial number and mac address to `hub.api.surehub.io` to retrieve the hubs credentials.
+When the hub boots it does a *x-www-form-urlencoded* **POST** of the hubs serial number and mac address to `hub.api.surehub.io` to retrieve the hubs credentials.

 ```
 curl -v -k -d "serial_number=H0xx-0xxxxxx&mac_address=0000xxxxxxxxxxxx&product_id=1&firmware_version=2.43" -H "curl/7.22.0 (x86_64-pc-linux-gnu) libcurl/7.22.0 OpenSSL/1.0.1 zlib/1.2.3.4 libidn/1.23 librtmp/2.3" -H "Content-Type: application/x-www-form-urlencoded" -X POST -o credentials.bin https://hub.api.surehub.io/api/credentials